USS CONSTELLATION PARANORMAL INVESTIGATION

 that she was in fact, the original frigate though greatly modified.
 Additionally, when the ship was to be rebuilt in the 1990s,

-naval historians who favored the theory that the ship was indeed the 1797 original relied on three main points:
+naval historians who favored the theory that the ship was indeed the 1797 original relied on three main points: - Some of the funds used to build the sloop were originally allocated to rebuild

 the frigate.